Galvanic Corrosion - Galvanic Isolator vs Isolation Transformer

 Galvanic currents

-Galvanic AC currents m is created between earth/pe on land vs earth/pe on board, i.e. when land earth meets the earth/water of the boat.
-Galvanic DC current is created on due to different materials on board together with the boat's DC current.
+Galvanic AC currents m is created between ground/pe on land vs ground/pe on board, i.e. when land ground meets the boat's ground/water.
+Galvanic DC current is created by due to different materials on board together with the boat's DC current.

 A voltage difference (potential difference) exists between the boat's 230V ground, at the connection to shore, and the transformer station's ground.
 This can have several causes, often the resistance of the ground which gives rise to potential differences då uncontrolled currents flow in the ground.